Trusted Postgres Architect v23

 TPA can create complex clusters with many features configured, but the result is just Postgres.
 The installation follows some conventions designed to make life simpler, but there's no hidden magic or anything standing in the way between you and the database.
 You can do everything on a TPA cluster that you can do on any other Postgres installation.

 TPA previously used a date-based versioning scheme whereby the major

 version was derived from the year.
 From version 23, we moved to a

 derivative of semantic versioning.
 For historical reasons, we aren't

 using the full three-part semantic version number.
 Instead TPA uses a

 major.minor format.
 The minor version is incremented on every

-release, the major version is only incremented where required to comply
+release.
+The major version is incremented only when required to comply

-A key development principle of TPA is to maintain backwards compatibility so there is no reason for users to need anything other than the latest version of TPA.
-We define backwards compatibility as follows:
+A key development principle of TPA is to maintain backward compatibility so there's no reason for users to need anything other than the latest version of TPA.
+We define backward compatibility as follows:

 Therefore, a new major version implies a break in backward compatibility.
-As such, we aim to avoid releasing major versions and will only do so in exceptional circumstances.
+As such, we aim to avoid releasing major versions and do so only in exceptional circumstances.